jjloomis/wordpress-adding-content-to-a-news-site/README.md

 ## About

-Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee
+Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.

 ## Credits